-Chimneys repointed in natural hydraulic lime - Oxfordshire and Gloucestershire.
+Chimneys repointed in natural hydraulic lime - Oxfordshire.

 The chimney is the most vulnerable part of the house.
 Not least because it is the part of the property which is most exposed, but also because of the effects of the changes in temperature which are brought about by solid fuel fires and wood burners.
 Their repeated use in winter means that brick and stonework is caused to heat up and then rapidly cool down once the fire goes out.
 Over many years, the resulting hot/cold temperature changes - in tandem with weathering - cause the brick, stonework and mortar to fail.
 With a good lime mortar this is gradual but when cement has been used over lime them the deterioration is both rapid and can be extreme.